 - (3) For existing Commingled Plans, the Contractor shall maintain and provide annual separate accounting of DOE liabilities and assets as for a Separate Plan. - (4) For existing Commingled Plans, the Contractor shall be liable for any shortfall in the plan assets caused by funding or events unrelated to DOE contracts. - (5) The Contractor shall comply with the requirements of ERISA if applicable to the pension plan and any other applicable laws. - (6) The Pension Management Plan (PMP) shall include a discussion of the Contractor's plans for management and administration of all pension plans consistent with the terms of the Contract.
-The PMP shall be submitted no later than January 31st of each applicable year.
+The PMP shall be submitted in the iBenefits system, or its successor system no later than January 31st of each applicable year.
 A full description of the necessary reporting will be provided in the annual management plan data request.
 Within sixty (60) days after the date of the submission, appropriate Contractor representatives shall participate in a conference call to discuss the Contractor's PMP submission and any other current plan issues or concerns.

-(g) Reimbursement of Contractors for Contributions to Defined Benefit Pension Plans
+(g) Reimbursement of Contractors for Contributions to Defined Benefit Pension Plans subsequent amendments.

-(1) Contractors that sponsor single employer or multiple employer defined benefit pension plans will be reimbursed for the annual required minimum contributions under the Employee Retirement Income Security Act (ERISA), as amended by the Pension Protection Act (PPA) of 2006 and any other subsequent amendments.
 Reimbursement above the annual minimum required contribution will require prior approval of the Contracting Officer.
-Reimbursement amounts will take into consideration all pre-funding balances and funding standard carryover balances.
+Minimum required contribution amounts will take into consideration all prefunding balances and funding standard carryover balances.
 Early in the fiscal year but no later than the end of November, the Contractor requesting above the minimum may submit/update a business case for funding above the minimum if preliminary approval is needed prior to the Pension Management Plan process.
 The business case shall include a projection of the annual minimum required contribution and the proposed contribution above the minimum.
 The submission of the business case will provide the opportunity for the Department to provide preliminary approval, within 30 days after contractor submission, pending receipt of final estimates, generally after January 1st of the calendar year.
 Final approval of funding will be communicated by the Head of Contracting Activity (HCA) when discount rates are finalized and it is known whether there are any budget issues with the proposed contribution amount.